 Come enjoy this space!

-I have yet had to interview the founder of Airbnb to discover what sparked this initiative, but it is a model other tech companies should follow!
-Although tech companies in the Bay Area provide local employment, most of them do very little for the community.
+I haven’t interview the founders of Airbnb to discover what sparked this initiative, but I believe this is a model other tech companies should follow!
+Although software companies in the Bay Area provide employment, most of them do little else for the community.

-In fact, judging by their action, many tech companies seem anti-social.
-Genentech for example, provides a private shuttle for its employees, essentially shielding them from public transit.
+Judging by their actions, I would even argue that most tech companies seem anti-social.
+Many for example, provide private shuttles for their employees, essentially shielding them from public transit.
 This shuttle then takes them to a campus where they are further isolated from the rest of the world.

 Facebook, VMWare, Genentech, Tesla, Google, etc, are all very isolationist.
-They host employees on college-like campuses, keeping them in a fully serviced happy bubble.
+They host employees on college-like campuses, keeping them in a fully serviced bubble.
 These campuses have gyms, cafeterias, laundry services, daycares, and many other domestic services.
-Although these amenities are well intentioned, it deprives the local economy of stimulation and keeps employees from outside contact for too long.
-The much more sinister element to this isolationist approach however is that it encourages employees to care and think more for the company than the general state of society they live in.
+Although these amenities are well intentioned, it keeps employees from outside contact for too long.
+The inevitable consequence of such approach is that employees think more about the company that constantly surrounds them, and less about the community that they go home to.

-Genentech is not all bad.
-Some of their buses are open to the public, providing free rides from SF to South Bay.
+Genentech gets a pass.
+Some of their buses are open to the public, providing free rides from SF to the South Bay.

 Airbnb is a rare exception.
-Not only is this is a company that values diversity and fair treatment, it has also opened itself to the community.
-This service rendered by Airbnb doesn't just help the public however - it also greatly benefits its employees.
+Not only is this a company that values diversity and fair treatment, they also open themselves to the community.
+This service rendered by Airbnb doesn't just help the public however - it also greatly benefits their employees.

-Employees need daily contact with the public; without it, they become detached from the world and delusional, a common disease in tech.
-Constant contact with the public keep employees grounded and socially aware.
-This social awareness translates into the development of products that are more aligned with the needs of the public.
+To build excellent products, employees need daily contact with the public.
+Without this connection, they become detached from the world around them, a common disease in tech.
+Frequent contact with the public keep employees grounded and socially aware.
+This social awareness translates into the development of products that are more aligned with the needs of the community.

-Next time you need a good place to study, think of the Airbnb Headquarters.
+Next time you need a good place to study, think of Airbnb Headquarters.
 While you're there, socialize with a few employees - you'll both gain something from it!
 For more secret spots like this, sign up for CityXcape, the app to find secret spots.